How to Fix Wi-Fi Connected But No Internet

 - Click the Wi-Fi icon in the system tray

-- Click Network & Internet settings
+- Open Network & Internet settings

-- Select Wi-Fi then Manage known networks
+- Select Wi-Fi β Manage known networks

 - Click your network and choose Forget

-- Reconnect and enter your password again
+- Reconnect and re-enter the password

-Fix 3: Reset Your Network Settings on Your Device
+Fix 3: Reset Your Device's Network Settings

 Fix 4: Change Your DNS Servers